AbdullahZuhair21/OSCP-Notes/README.md

 - now you need to use winexe tool to execute a command in windows
 -     winexe -U Administrator%<Password that you found in the registry> //127.0.0.1 "cmd.exe"
 - run the command multiple times if it doesn't work

+3- Windows Subsystem for Linux
+- fist check if bash.exe and wsl.exe are installed
+-     where /R c:\windows bash.exe
+- run either bash.exe or wsl.exe to get a shell then use python tty escape to get a shell
+-     C:\>c:\Windows\WinSxS\amd64_microsoft-windows-lxss-bash_31bf3856ad364e35_10.0.17134.1_none_251beae725bc7de5\bash.exe
+-     python -c 'import pty; pty.spawn("/bin/bash")'
+- check the history or sudo -l and continue linux enum
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms
 1. for Initial Access work on eJPT, This article and official content